Tissue culture

+The growth, in an artificial medium, of cells derived from living tissues.
+This provides an in vitro model of the tissue and biological activities that occur in the cells of living organisms.

 Flasks containing tissue culture growth medium which provides nourishment for the growing of cells.

 Tissue culture is the growth of tissues or cells in an artificial medium separate from the parent organism.
 This technique is also called micropropagation.
 This is typically facilitated via use of a liquid, semi-solid, or solid growth medium, such as broth or agar.
 Tissue culture commonly refers to the culture of animal cells and tissues, with the more specific term plant tissue culture being used for plants.
 The term "tissue culture" was coined by American pathologist Montrose Thomas Burrows.

 Historical use

 In 1885 Wilhelm Roux removed a section of the medullary plate of an embryonic chicken and maintained it in a warm saline solution for several days, establishing the basic principle of tissue culture.
 In 1907 the zoologist Ross Granville Harrison demonstrated the growth of frog embryonic cells that would give rise to nerve cells in a medium of clotted lymph.
 In 1913, E. Steinhardt, C. Israeli, and R. A. Lambert grew vaccinia virus in fragments of guinea pig corneal tissue.
 In 1996, the first use of regenerative tissue was used to replace a small length of urethra, which led to the understanding that the technique of obtaining samples of tissue, growing it outside the body without a scaffold, and reapplying it, can be used for only small distances of less than 1 cm.

 Gottlieb Haberlandt first pointed out the possibilities of the culture of isolated tissues, plant tissue culture.
 He suggested that the potentialities of individual cells via tissue culture as well as that the reciprocal influences of tissues on one another could be determined by this method.
 Since Haberlandt's original assertions, methods for tissue and cell culture have been realized, leading to significant discoveries in biology and medicine.
 His original idea, presented in 1902, was called totipotentiality: "Theoretically all plant cells are able to give rise to a complete plant."